Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-3.md

 **Changed Features**

 - Webkit
-  - The unit of Media Query has been changed from phisical pixel to CSS pixel.
+  - The unit of Media Query has been changed from physical pixel to CSS pixel.
   - Now window.screen object returns the values in which the devicePixelRatio is reflected.

 ##### Native Framework